Associate Professor, Electrical & Computer Engineering

-Dr. Amin started at Manhattan College in 2012, and has more than a decade of teaching and research experiences in the power systems and power electronics engineering.
+Dr. Amin has started at Manhattan College as an Assistant Professor in 2012, and was promoted to an Associate Professor in 2018.
+He has more than a decade of teaching and research experiences in the power systems and power electronics engineering.
 He is an IEEE Senior Member and ASEE member.

 - B.Sc. in Electrical Power & Machines Engineering from Helwan University (Cairo, Egypt)